zogot/homelab/README.md

 item under **Execution Mode** to _Local (custom)_

 This is because you run this locally initially, and then later it will run from a self-hosted GitHub Action Runner.

+## PiHole

+I decided to just start with a single PiHole instance and not yet getting Unbound up.
+I also wanted to run it with LXC instead of a VM.

+There wasn't a huge amount of reference material in relation to LXC issues that just resulted in answers that aren't great for automation.
+In the end resulted in having to use provisioners in terraform, there is support for Cloud-Init for LXC but not yet in Proxmox.

+That would be a nice upgrade.

+### Router Firewall Rules

+Since the PiHole is in VLAN 100, and some of the other networks I have are zoned off from other networks, for example my Internet of Things network.

+This will also come with usage of the europa network for public available vms.

+This is the configuration in simple terms:

+* Type: LAN In
+* Name: Any to PiHole DNS
+* Action: Accept
+* Protocol: All
+  * Before Predefined
+* Source Type: Port/IP Group
+* Address Group: Any
+* Port Group: Any
+* Destination Type: Port/IP Group
+* Address Group: pihole
+  * 192.168.100.80
+* Port Group: dns
+  * 53